scaleoutsean/eseries-perf-analyzer/README.md

 ## Changelog

+- 3.5.0 (September 1, 2025)
+  - Add several array configuration objects: hosts, volumes, disk groupings, disks.
+Now monitoring of hardware configuration and - most importantly - disk group/pool and volume capacity should be easy.
+Existing EPA 3 users with tight DB disk space upgrading to 3.5.0+ should use `--include` and add `config_` collectors only gradually until they're sure their DB can handle it
+  - Expose RPC service for InfluxDB only on Docker-internal network for convenient access from the utilities container
+  - Improve database down-sampling/pruning for all records older than 30d.
+No real testing has been done (it'll take 31d to find out), but it's unlikely to be worse than in earlier releases.
+Still, 3.5.0+ collects a lot more with `config_` measurements, so monitor your `influxdb` volume in Docker

 - 3.4.2 (August 29, 2025)
-  - Change Docker Compose network type to `bridge` for automated setup/teardown by Docker
+  - Change Docker Compose network type to `bridge` for automated setup/tear-down by Docker
   - Fix missing `--include <all-measurements>` resulted in nothing being collected
   - Add `--debug` switch to make troubleshooting bugs like the one with `--include` easier